-- A student regains eligibility the day after the period of ineligible ends or when he/she successfully completes a qualified drug rehabilitation program.
-Further drug conviction will make him/her ineligible again. - When a student regains eligibility during the award year, the institute may award Pell and/or Loan for the current payment period. - A qualified drug rehabilitation program must include at least two unannounced drug tests and must satisfy at least one of the following requirements: - > Be qualified to receive funds directly or indirectly from a federal, state or local government program. - ➤ Be qualified to receive payment directly or indirectly from a federally or state-licensed insurance company. - > Be administered or recognized by federal, state or local government agency or court. - > Be administered or recognized by a federally or state-licensed hospital, health clinic or medical doctor.
+• A student regains eligibility the day after the period of ineligible ends or when he/she successfully completes a qualified drug rehabilitation program.
+Further drug conviction will make him/her ineligible again.

+• When a student regains eligibility during the award year, the institute may award Pell and/or Loan for the current payment period.

+• A qualified drug rehabilitation program must include at least two unannounced drug tests and must satisfy at least one of the following

+- requirements: - > Be qualified to receive funds directly or indirectly from a federal, state or local government program. - Be qualified to receive payment directly or indirectly from a federally or state-licensed insurance company. - Be administered or recognized by federal, state or local government agency or court. - Be administered or recognized by a federally or state-licensed hospital, health clinic or medical doctor.

 Upon receipt of all required documents and in good order, the prospective student is eligible to enroll in the school.
-When all admissions criteria and requirements are met, the prospective student is give the date of the next class.
-The prospective student is asked to bring their Student Permit Fee, if applicable, a color photo of themselves and is informed of the appropriate dress code.
+When all admissions criteria and requirements are met, the prospective student is given the date of the next class.
 The first day of class will include financial aid and academic orientation, in which the students will sign their enrollment contract, student permit from and additional required paperwork.